Essential Tips for Thriving in Sustainable Gardening

 Composting turns your kitchen scraps and yard waste into “black gold” for your garden.
 You don’t need a complicated system—even a simple pile in the corner of your yard will work.

 Start with a mix of “green” materials (vegetable scraps, grass clippings, coffee grounds) and “brown” materials (dried leaves, cardboard, newspaper).
-Keep it moist like a wrung-out sponge, turn it occasionally, and in a few months have compost ready to feed your plants.
+Keep it moist like a wrung-out sponge, turn it occasionally, and after a few months rich compost will be ready to feed your plants.

 No-Till Gardening Techniques